PRESCOTT AStronomy Club

 Dr. Hwihyun Kim, NOIRLab

-April monthly club meeting CANCELED (due to library maintenance)
+April 4: Monthly club meeting CANCELED (due to library maintenance)

-April field trip to Lowell Observatory.
-Details coming soon for club members.
+April 24: Field trip to Lowell Observatory.
+Details coming via club member email.

 May 7 @ 6p: Club Meeting – “How Exotic Materials Enable Exotic Geology in the Outer Solar System”,